spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/templates-and-slots-overview.md

 {% endinfo_block %}

 #### Contextual variables
 To avoid entering particular identifies of Spryker entities as property values, you can use contextual variables.
 When such a property is used, slot widget identifies the property value depending on the page opened on the Storefront and fetches the corresponding content.
-You can find several examples of contextual variables below.
+The following example shows contextual variables.

 | PROPERTY | PROPERTY VA;UE EXAMPLE |
 | --- | --- |